 Course Outcomes

-• Identify required anatomical structures of the covered systems.
+- Identify selected anatomical structures of the covered systems.

-• Explain the concepts of positive/negative feedback and homeostasis and relate them to physiological processes covered in the course.
+- Explain the concepts of positive/negative feedback and homeostasis as they relate to physiological processes.